mihairazvan9/Border-Radius-Generator/README.md

 -CSS
 -JavaScript

-CSS
+CSS<br>
 -I used CSS to stylize the elements created in HTML <br>
--in the :root CSS pseudo-class I declared global CSS variables:
+-in the :root CSS pseudo-class I declared global CSS variables:<br>
--I set the property "border-radius" and as parameters I wrote variables from :root
+-I set the property "border-radius" and as parameters I wrote variables from :root<br>

-JavaScript
+JavaScript<br>
--the HTML DOM allows JavaScript to change the style of HTML elements -I used basic JavaScript method, like a "getElementById", "setProperty" to create custom functions with which I can change the variables in CSS
+-the HTML DOM allows JavaScript to change the style of HTML elements<br>
+-I used basic JavaScript method, like a "getElementById", "setProperty" to create custom functions with which I can change the variables in CSS